minghuiyang1998/flink-simplified-adaptive-checkpoint/Tips.md

 JobMaster Gateway (run "mvn clean package" first, Otherwise, an error message is displayed indicating that the "rpcService" cannot be established.)

+6. The best way to learn how to use the API is to look at Example instead of searching for documentation on the website